“SUMMER OF lOVE”

 “Well here it is,” he said, waving his arm in the direction of the step-down living room.

 “Call me Martin,” he smiled.
-Now tell me, what do you really think of my collection?”
+Now tell me, what do you honestly think of my collection?”

 She opened her mouth, “Oh my god!”

-“This room does have that effect on people,” he chuckled.
+“This room has that effect on people,” he chuckled.

 She pointed, “Tell me about this one.”

 He had taken this exquisitely sophisticated house and built a museum.
-Each room she saw was like that, with art on the walls in the hallways and very spare furnishings.
+Each room he led her to was like that, with art on the walls in the hallways and very spare furnishings.

 “This is the way we should all live, surrounded by art,” she mused.